Princess Knight: Plot

 As the story progresses, Duralumin stages a coup d'état to conquer Silverland, following the orders of Mr. X, a large man clad entirely in boxy red armor and the ruler of the X-Union, a neighboring, proto-fascist federation of nations that wants to conquer the three kingdoms (Silverland, Goldland, and Charcoal-land).
 The King and Queen are captured, but help Sapphire to flee.
 Duralumin is about to proclaim his son king and himself as regent when he is assassinated by Nylon, who has been driven near-insane by the Duke's constant abuse.
 The mentally deranged Nylon proclaims himself and welcomes Mr. X and his armies to Silverland.
 Mr. X, though, soon makes it clear that he has no intention of letting Nylon rule, even as a puppet monarch, and merely keeps him around as a churlish buffoon.

 Sapphire and Franz try to prevent the King and Queen from being executed, but they are too late and the King and Queen are dropped in the sea.
 This culminates in the final battle, as Sapphire heads off to Silverland castle to confront Mr. X with the aid of three magic balls.
 Given to Sapphire by her parents, the balls represent the three kingdoms and are supposed to save Silverland: they are used at first to ring the kingdom's bells, magically giving to the people the will to fight the invaders.

-Sapphire has the balls melted to form a magic ax, which she uses to rout Mr. X's troops, break up the castle's walls, and confront X himself.
+Sapphire has the balls melted to form a magic axe, which she uses to rout Mr. X's troops, break up the castle's walls, and confront X himself.
 Sapphire ends up dueling Mr. X, with the help of Franz, and manages to wound him.
-Just as the enraged Mr. X is about to chop Sapphire and Franz in half, Tink calls on God for help, and a lightning bolt strikes X. As Sapphire seems to triumph, Mr. X rises from his apparent death and begins smashing the castle with his bare hands, eventually causing it to collapse onto himself.
+Just as the enraged Mr. X is about to chop Sapphire and Franz in half, Tink calls on God for help, and a lightning bolt strikes Mr. X. As Sapphire seems to triumph, Mr. X rises from his apparent death and begins smashing the castle with his bare hands, eventually causing it to collapse onto himself.
 Nylon, who was swaying through the halls like a raving madman, is also crushed to death.
 Sapphire escapes the collapsing castle and stands triumphant in the sunlight.
 Tink has been mortally wounded by the castle's breakdown, and tells God that he is ready to sacrifice his life should Sapphire's parents be brought back from the dead.
-God then accepts to bring back the King and Queen to life, as Tink dies.
+God then agrees to bring the King and Queen back to life, as Tink dies.